andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Just as Andrew had inherited a legacy from those who went before him, I (Gayathri) inherited from him (with all the good and bad that that brings).
 I (Gayathri) was largely focussed on delivering what Andrew had found (and challenging the assumptions he had made)

 So what was the project?
 It was the transformation and modernisation of the core public systems within the UK Judicial system.

+@gaythu-rajan and @andrew to alternate on each slide

 ---